That's Some Pig

 P.S.
 My order?
 Minimus pulled pork sandwich with some Hurt, Maximus slaw and a Minimus drink.

-In keeping with our commitment to pure food, Maximus / Minimus and its sibling companies contribute 1% of all sales to the Flagship Foundation.
+In keeping with our commitment to pure food, Maximus / Minimus and its sibling companies contribute 1% of sales to the Flagship Foundation.

 Copyright © 2009 Maximus Minimus